Lead in Drinking Water: Understanding the Risks and Removal Methods

 Lead in Water

 Lead can contaminate drinking water through corrosion of pipes and plumbing materials that contain lead.
 Homes built before 1986 are especially at risk due to older plumbing systems.
-The risk of lead leaching into water is higher in areas with acidic or low mineral content water. excessive levels of lead are found in public water supplies in all 50 states, affecting 22 million people or more.
+The risk of lead leaching into water is higher in areas with acidic or low mineral content water.
+Excessive levels of lead are found in public water supplies in all 50 states, affecting 22 million people or more.

-How Does Lead Enter Drinking Water?
+How Does Lead Get Into Drinking Water?

 The most common sources of lead in water include: